 Comparison:

-Soft, unstructured blazer → looks casual and cheap
+Soft, unstructured blazer → undefined silhouette

 2. Monochrome Outfit (The Expensive Illusion)

-Best choices: beige, white, grey, black.
+Best colors: beige, white, grey, black.

-Important nuance: Without texture, monochrome looks flat.
+Important nuance: Without texture, monochrome can look flat.

 Example: